Forestry Issues

 DEFINING SUSTAINABLE FORESTRY

 The Wilderness Society.
-The results of a national conference, convened by the Society, American Forests, and the World Resources Institute, to help establish a common framework upon which to guide the future development of forestry.
+The results of a national conference, convened by the Society, American Forests, and the World Resources Institute, to help establish a common framework upon which to guide the future development of forestry - the transition of conventional approaches of the past century to the ecosystem approach that will guide the next.
+"Defining Sustainable Forestry is a genuinely multidisciplinary work - the first explicit acknowledgement that forest management requires a view of ecosystems in their human, biotic and physical entirety."
+An essential volume for anyone with an interest in the future of forestry.
 6 x 9, 320p, tables, illustrations, 1993.

 MORE TREE TALK: The People, Politics, & Economics of Timber

 Ray Raphael.
-Termed the most even-handed introduction to forestry issues available.
+A book termed "the most even-handed introduction to forestry issues available."
 An insightful, compelling look at the human dimension of the challenges facing forestry.
 Focuses on those whose lives depend on the outcome of current debates.
-Explores new forestry practices & controversies, and emphasizes the importance of understanding the economic and political factors influencing forestry.
-6 x 9, 348p, illustrations, 1994.
+Explores new forestry practices and controversies, as well as emphasizes the importance of understanding the economic and political factors influencing forestry.
+6 x 9, 348p, b&w illustrations, 1994.

 THE NORTHERN FOREST

-David Dobbs, Richard Ober.
-“There’s no conservation issue more exciting and important that the future of the Northern Forest.
+David Dobbs, Richard Ober. “...There’s no conservation issue more exciting and important that the future of the Northern Forest.
 And no book explains the complex human dynamics as well as this one.
 Its a classic!” - Bill McKibben.
 A close focus on the lives of Northern Forest residents and discovery of an extraordinary sense of place that arises in those who have a continuous, working relationship with the land.
+The relationships of these people with the forest are too often misunderstood by those hoping to preserve the region.
+The authors assert that environmentalists must finally reinvent their approach to land conservation by creating meaningful, respectful alliances with residents of the special areas they would save.
 6 x 9, 356p, 1996.

 RESOLVING ENVIRONMENTAL CONFLICT: Towards Sustainable Community Development